dianarehan/ReversiSoul-GMTK23Jam/README.md

 # GMTK-2023
-The repo for the GTMK 2023 jam
+This is the repo for the game reversi soul a submission to the GMTK 2023 Jam Here is the link to play the game - https://sapient44.itch.io/reversi-soul The game in version 1 as on 9-7-2023